What is a Nationally Coordinated Criminal History Check for construction workers?

 - traffic offences.

-How can construction workers apply for a police check?
+How can construction workers apply for a Nationally Coordinated Criminal History Check?

 You can apply online through organisations like Australian National Character Check (ANCC).
 The ANCC portal has a "Start a New Check" button that allows applicants to begin a check.